The Aaron Rosen Family

 then left the following month.

-to the new American Family
+Thanks to the new American Family Immigration History

-Immigration History Center website, we know that Aron left Hamburg Germany
+Center website, we know that Aron left Hamburg Germany on November 8, 1910

-on November 8, 1910 sailing on the SS Batavia and arrived at the Port of New
+sailing on the SS Batavia and arrived at the Port of New York on November 23,

-his contact in NYC an uncle named Charles Askin.
+uncle named Charles Askin.
 His occupation was “dressmaker.”
 He worked in NYC until he earned enough money

 to send for his wife and young son Harry.
 Aaron continued to work as a tailor and lived